BFC ONE VR CASE

 Inside, on the side walls and on the floor, there are rail mounts that allow either the case to be partitioned or used to secure the contents of the case sideways and from below by approximately one cm against impact or intrusion.
 Since the foam is not flat against the outer walls, the hardware in the case is additionally shock-damped.

 While the larger parts have an individually milled recess in the foam (in the photo, the layout for an Oculus Rift and accessories), smaller pieces go straight into a satined fabric bag, placed in the right side of the case.

 The notebook finds its place in the “upper deck” of the case.

-As part of the further development of the VR Transport Case and other variations (for example for Roomscale VR, HTC Vive etc.), we are also considering the production of a small series.
+As part of the further development of our BFC1 transport case and other variations (for example for Roomscale-VR, HTC Vive etc.), we consider the production of a small series.